asyncapi/website/pages/blog/the-reference-rabbit-hole.md

     $ref: 'common.asyncapi.yaml#/components/servers/mosquitto'
 ```

-My immediate reaction was "wait ....
-It's not?!".
+My immediate reaction was "wait...
+It's not?!"

 I had always used `$ref` quite extensively in my AsyncAPI documents and specifically used a reference for servers.
 And I knew that the tooling had no problems with the `$ref` as long as it was a valid reference.

-But Sergio was absolutely right, a second look into the specification, `servers` are defined using [Servers Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serversObject), which are defined using a map of [Server Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serverObject)s. **NOT** `Server Object | Reference Object` as I expected.
+But Sergio was absolutely right; a second look at the specification showed that `servers` are defined using the [Servers Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serversObject), which is defined by using a map of [Server Object](https://www.asyncapi.com/docs/specifications/v2.2.0#serverObject)s. **NOT** `Server Object | Reference Object` as I expected.

-So after that, we started to realize, that there is quite a big difference when and where **Reference Object**s are allowed.
+After that, we started to realize that there is quite a big difference between when and where **Reference Object**s are allowed.
 For the full list of discrepancies, check out [spec #650](https://github.com/asyncapi/spec/issues/650).

 But...
 Why did I think it was allowed to do so?

 ## Discrepancies in AsyncAPI Tooling
 So back to my own experience, why was I so sure that the tooling allowed for me to use **Reference Object**s for servers?

-Well, as it turns out, it is because the [JS parser](https://github.com/asyncapi/parser-js) dereferences before it validates the AsyncAPI document.
-This means that if I defined my AsyncAPI document such as:
+Well, as it turns out, it's because the [JS parser](https://github.com/asyncapi/parser-js) dereferences before it validates the AsyncAPI document.
+This means that if I defined my AsyncAPI document as follows:

 ```yaml
 asyncapi: '2.2.0'